RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-22-Decorating-Objects.md

 * Custom Formating: You can write (or borrow) 'format' files to define the default display for your custom types.
 * Object filtering and pipeline support: If your objects have a specific type, you can filter them appropriately and better support pipeline input.

-The code isn't pretty, but inserting a type is quite simple.
+The code isn't pretty, but inserting a type name only takes a single line.
 Here's a quick example:

 {% gist f83268daca1ed373f35a %}